Getting Started with Kavi Software

 • Moderating email sent to the group from non-participants

-Administrators have access to the web site databases and are responsible for managing the day-to-day operations of the organization.
+Administrators have access to the website databases and are responsible for managing the day-to-day operations of the organization.
+Organization Admin is a full-time responsibility.
+This list highlights just a few of the Organization Admin's many responsibilities.

 • Adding and modifying groups as needed

-• Ensuring that materials published on the web site and email sent to members meets the organization's standards
+• Ensuring that materials published on the website and email sent out to members meets the organization's standards

-Moderators check information flowing through the web site for quality and appropriateness.
+Moderators check information flowing through the website for quality and appropriateness.
 Several organization processes include a step during which a human moderator must review and approve content before it is distributed, including membership signup, group participation, and email discussions.
-Each organization may have many different moderators, each responsibly for monitoring a specific set of information.
+An organization may have many different moderators, each responsibly for monitoring a specific set of information.
+Some of these positions may be fulfilled by Organization Admins, while others are fulfilled by members who volunteer or are appointed to these positions.

 • Moderating email sent to a protected mailing list